-In these experiments, the normative pattern is the same across all partitions.
-This leads us to make three observations.
-First, if we know the total number of instances of the best substructure, the targeted anomalous substructure would have a similar anomalous score as the reported most anomalous substructure.
+In these experiments, the normative pattern is the same across all partitions (except for partition 3, which contains the ninth ranked anomalous substructure).
+This leads us to make three observations: First, if we know the total number of instances of the best substructure, the targeted anomalous substructure would have a similar anomalous score as the reported most anomalous substructure.
+Again, based upon our definition of anomaly, because the anomalousness of a substructure is based upon its comparison to the best substructure, if we know the true best substructure we can determine the true anomaly.
 Second, and even more important, if we know the numbers of instances of each anomalous substructure across all of the partitions, our targeted anomalous substructure would come out on top by itself.
+This is due to the fact that there are fewer instances of the targeted anomalous substructure as compared to the reported anomalous substructures - hence a lower anomalous score.
 And third, if we keep track of the best/most anomalous score across the partitions, we would be able to remove some false positives.
+In other words, if we examine anomalousness globally (i.e., not just limited to the local partition), we gain a better picture of what substructures are truly anomalous.